btnguyenPersonal/edit/tasks.md

     // and that we have no way to reclaim... object1 = object2; //Same as Java, object1 points to object2.
 ```
-- make make ctrl i o half as big and an option
-- make keys bigger and an option
 - fix cursor on search replace
 - fix issue with going up not saving col (tabs counting as 1 instead of 8)
 - better replace all (interactive mode and better command mode)